11 Effective Magento Security Hacks to Secure your Store in 2020

 In order to enable reCAPTCHA in Magento 2, you need to install the MSP ReCaptcha module.
 You can find the configurations in Admin Panel > Stores > Configuration > Security > Google ReCaptcha.

 Your developers might be excellent at coding but might not be able to deal with complex security threats.
-So, it is advisable to carry out a security scan.
+So, it is advisable to hire dedicated Magento developers and carry out a security scan.
 Running regular scans on your website is necessary.
 Online scanning services help you identify potential security risks.
 This gives you a chance to fix it.
 MageReport and ForeGenix are online scanning services that scan your website completely to give a list of potential issues.

 Worst scenario: your store gets hacked while you do not have a backup.
 It can’t get scarier than this.
 That is why make sure you have a backup version of your web store files, at all times.
 If possible set regular backups scheduled every week or every 2 days if there’s a lot of new data coming on a daily basis.
 Magento 2 Cloud Solution allows you to backup the entire database including media files and the system.
 Follow these steps to perform a backup: